Raleigh Bathroom Updates & Remodel Support

 1. Project review.
 We schedule a walkthrough of the bathroom, discuss what you want to change, review the existing conditions, and ask about your materials preferences or budget range.

 2. Written scope and estimate.
-You receive a written scope of work and estimate before anything begins.
+You receive a written plan of the work and estimate before anything begins.
 No verbal agreements — you know exactly what's included.

 3. Materials sourcing.
 We can work with materials you've sourced, or we can help you navigate tile, vanity, and fixture selection at local suppliers.
 You approve materials before they're ordered or purchased.